msolutionio/aws-tools/ebs/snapshot/README.md

 2.Create a snapshot for each one

-3.Delete all snapshot made by the script older than a week
+3.Delete all snapshot made by the script older than 30 days

 ##What do you need to use it?##